Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Only.md

 ## Step 3: Submit Card Capture Request

-the encrypted data is submitted to Commerce Hub to store the card data.....
+The encrypted data is submitted to Commerce Hub to store the card data where the merchant API-key is validated and sessionId ois generated.
+The encrypted card data is stored in a cache.

 ### Minimum Requirements